jdolinay/pi-battery-widget/README.md

 5.2 | 89 | 1
 ```
 chargingState = 0 is "discharging"
 chargingState = 1 is "charging"
 chargingState = 2 is "AC or Externally Powered "

+**Features**
 - Displays a battery widget on the desktop panel of the general Raspberry LXDE at the right side
 in the System Tray section.
 - The green bar turns red if the battery charge left is below 10%, and yellow if the